 Is it ever too early to start thinking about your future fertility?

 Firstly, it's important to understand how fertility works.
-Female fertility is predominantly measured by the quantity and quality of a woman's eggs, and as mentioned, this supply is continuously declining.
-Each month one dominant egg is stimulated by hormones; it matures and then travels down to the uterus.
-This egg has 48 hours to be fertilised; otherwise, it dies, and the cycle begins again.
+Female fertility is predominantly measured by the quantity and quality of a woman's eggs, and as mentioned, this supply declines with age.
+Each month one dominant egg is stimulated by hormones; it matures and then travels down to the womb.
+This egg has 48 hours to be fertilised; otherwise, it breaks down, and the monthly cycle begins again.

 Let's take a look at each of these hormones in turn:

 Follicle-stimulating Hormone (FSH) is a hormone made in the pituitary gland which controls the menstrual cycle and egg production.
 Once stimulated, eggs produce the hormone oestradiol.
 But as the number of viable eggs decline over a woman’s lifetime, the amount of oestradiol produced by them also falls, which signals to the pituitary gland to make more FSH to try to stimulate egg production.
 Therefore, high levels of FSH may suggest that your body is struggling to make eggs and is trying to compensate.
 High FSH is typically seen in menopausal women, but it is worth noting that FSH levels can vary extensively during the perimenopause (the years preceding menopause), being normal one month, and high the next as the menopause nears.